RAPZ0D/Machine-Learning-with-R-programming/README.md

 1. **Maximizing Margin**: SVM aims to find the hyperplane that maximizes the margin, i.e., the distance between the hyperplane and the nearest data points of each class.
 This allows SVM to achieve good generalization performance.

 2. **Kernel Trick**: SVM can handle nonlinear data by mapping the original input space into a higher-dimensional feature space using a kernel function.
 This allows SVM to find a linear decision boundary in the transformed space.

+### Applications of Support Vector Machines:

+- **Image Classification**: SVM is used in image classification tasks such as facial recognition, object detection, and handwriting recognition.

+- **Text Classification**: SVM is employed in text classification tasks such as sentiment analysis, spam detection, and document categorization.

+- **Bioinformatics**: SVM is used in bioinformatics for tasks such as protein classification, gene expression analysis, and disease prediction.

+- **Financial Forecasting**: SVM is utilized in financial forecasting for tasks such as stock price prediction, credit risk assessment, and fraud detection.

+### Advantages of Support Vector Machines:

+- **Effective in High-Dimensional Spaces**: SVM performs well even in high-dimensional spaces, making it suitable for problems with a large number of features.

+- **Robust to Overfitting**: SVM is less prone to overfitting compared to other algorithms, especially when using a proper regularization parameter.

+- **Versatile**: SVM can handle both linear and nonlinear data through the use of different kernel functions.